Have you been struggling to come up with effective customer acquisition and retention strategy?

 So how to collect the data for your marketing persona creation?

-By using publicly-available data like social profiles and private APIs, the feature offers marketers a clear insight into the real personality of their target customers.
+By using publicly-available data like social profiles and literally dozens of APIs across the web, the feature offers marketers a clear insight into the real personality of their target customers.

 To give you a glimpse of insight into the actual amount of data, here are a few highlights: